TheMaster1127/HTVM/DOCUMENTATION.md

 ---

-**HTVM built-in functions are designed to work across C++, Python, and JavaScript, with availability varying depending on language-specific capabilities, libraries, and syntax.
+**HTVM built-in functions are designed to work mostly across C++, Python, JavaScript, Go, Lua, C#, Java, Kotlin, Ruby, Nim, AutoHotKey, Swift, Dart, TypeScript and Groovy with availability varying depending on language-specific capabilities, libraries, and syntax.
 Some functions are supported in JavaScript but not in Python or C++, while others are available in all or some languages.**

 **HTVM build-in functions availability.**